Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 - _nginx_: the Web server for the Internet exposition.

-You can install all of this packages by running the following command:
+You can install all of these packages by running the following command:
 ```
 sudo apt update -y
 sudo apt install -y python3-pip nginx